Coloring a graph with $\Delta-1$ colors: Conjectures equivalent to the Borodin-Kostochka conjecture that appear weaker: Mules and the Main Result

 \begin{defn} Let $\fancy{T}$ be a collection of graphs.
 A minimal graph in $\fancy{T}$ under the child order is called a \emph{$\fancy{T}$-mule}. \end{defn}

 With the definition of mule we have captured the important properties (for coloring) of a counterexample first minimizing the number of vertices and then maximizing the number of edges.
 Viewing $\fancy{T}$ as a set of counterexamples, we can add edges to or contract independent sets in induced subgraphs of a $\fancy{T}$-mule and get a non-counterexample.
-We could do the same with a minimal counterexample, but with mules we have more minimal objects to work with.
-One striking consequence of this is that many of our proofs naturally construct multiple counterexamples to Borodin-Kostochka for small $\Delta$.
+We could do the same with a minimum counterexample, but with mules we have more minimal objects to work with.
+One striking consequence of this is that many of our proofs naturally construct multiple counterexamples to the Borodin-Kostochka Conjecture for small $\Delta$.
+The small counterexamples $M_{6,1}$ (Figure \ref{fig:M_61}) and $M_{7,1}$ (Figure \ref{fig:M_7}) were constructed in 1978 by Benedict and Chinn \cite{BenedictAndChinn1978}.
+In his dissertation \cite{CatlinDiss}, Catlin extended this construction to get an infinite family of counterexamples for $\Delta = 6$ and seven counterexamples for $\Delta=7$.
+This construction uses a special case of gadgets that Molloy and Reed \cite{molloy2002graph} call \emph{reducers}.
+These reducer gadgets were used by Emden-Weinert, Hougardy, and Kreuter \cite{emden1998uniquely} in their proof that $(\Delta + 1 - k)$-coloring is NP-hard when $k^2 + k > \Delta$.
+For $\Delta=8$, the one known counterexample $M_8$ (Figure \ref{fig:M_8}) was constructed by Catlin \cite{catlin1979hajos} as a counterexample to the Haj{\'o}s conjecture.
+Catlin did not know of this counterexample at the time of his dissertation and the same is likely true for $M_{7,2}$ (Figure \ref{fig:M_72}) which is $M_8$ with a maximum independent set removed.

+The more general mule-framework puts these different examples into context and gives us some understanding of why they should be counterexamples, instead of just knowing that they are.
+We are hopeful that a better understanding of why the Borodin-Kostochka conjecture fails for small $\Delta$ will contribute to its solution for large $\Delta$.
+In \cite{king2012fractional}, King, Lu and Peng prove the Borodin-Kostochka conjecture for the fractional chromatic number by reducing a more general statement to the $\Delta = 4$ case.
+We think it may be possible to do something similar for the Borodin-Kostochka conjecture, but we'd need a better understanding of counterexamples for small $\Delta$.
+For example, our main result in Corollary \ref{MainResult} shows that to prove the Borodin-Kostochka conjecture, it suffices to find a $\join{K_3}{E_{\Delta-3}}$ subgraph, instead of the (larger) subgraph $K_\Delta$.
+Since all counterexamples we know of for $\Delta \ge 6$ contain a $\join{K_3}{E_{\Delta-3}}$ subgraph, it may be possible to prove this more general conjecture for $\Delta=6$ and then extend that up to large $\Delta$.